-Google has added yet another app in its ever-growing line of apps under the Next Billion User initiative.
-Called “Datally” (De Talli – Hindi for High Five or even perhaps, a tally of data), the new Android application offers the user a more granular control over their mobile data usage.
+Google has added yet another app to its ever-growing line of apps under the Next Billion User initiative.
+Called “Datally” (De Talli – Hindi for High Five or, even perhaps, a tally of data), the new Android application offers the user more granular control over their mobile data usage.

-Datally, in addition to a few other apps, plays a major role in the company’s efforts acquire the next billion users.
+Datally, besides a few other apps, plays a major role in the company’s efforts to acquire the next billion users.
 The search engine juggernaut recently unveiled a file management app — Files Go — for conserving local storage.
 More importantly, the company entered the booming digital payments market with the launch of an app called “Tez” not long ago.
-While the rest of these apps are primarily focused on solving a single problem like streaming videos on YouTube with relatively less data, Datally brings a more holistic approach to bring more data-starved users online.
+While the rest of these apps are primarily focused on solving a single problem, like streaming videos on YouTube with relatively less data, Datally brings a more holistic approach to bring more data-starved users online.

 However, what concerns me more here is the number of apps Google has launched.
-I’m not entirely sure how Google will push users into installing every one of them considering they own an entry-level smartphone already.
+I’m not entirely sure how Google will push users into installing every one of them, considering they own an entry-level smartphone already.
 Perhaps, these apps will come together and represent Google’s Android Go operating system which is specifically designed for users in emerging countries.
 Although we’re yet to see any progress there.
-At this year’s I/O, the company mentioned the first phones running Android Go will be available from 2018.
+At this year’s I/O, the company mentioned the first phones running Android Go would be available in 2018.